jzacsh/vcsq/README.md

 # there's compiler errors you're trying to read.
 ```

+Gitlab servers also run this for us on every merge to main, via `.gitlab-ci.yml`
+instructions.
+The results can be seen at: <https://gitlab.com/jzacsh/vcst/-/jobs>

 ### TODOs

 - [ ] cleanup all the CLI string handling (the `String::from_utf8` and